 By yet another chance senior Sydney ‘cellist John Painter died last week.
 The SSO performance was dedicated to his memory.
 He was long-time partner of our friend Renée Goossens.

-We have almost had too much music of late yet we are preparing for Beethoven's Ninth and Wagner's Siegfried, also at the Sydney Opera House, later in November.
+We have almost had too much music of late yet we are preparing for Beethoven's Ninth and Wagner's Siegfried 'in concert', also at the Sydney Opera House, later in November.

 Best wishes to all and NO I don't observe Halloween!
 AB ..